 Basic self-care is important.
-Why handicap yourself with poor nutrition or lack of sleep if you can do something to change that?
-Exercise of any sort releases helpful chemicals in the body and encourages your mind.
+Why handicap yourself with poor nutrition or lack of sleep?
+Exercise of any sort releases helpful chemicals in the body.
 A daily routine is also reassuring.
-Try to get up and go to bed at the same time and eat regular, healthy meals.
+Try to get up and go to bed at the same time.
+Eat regular, healthy meals.

-Medication is a possibility to help you kick-start change.
-A physician is needed to prescribe medication.
+Medication is another possibility to help you kick-start change.
+You need a physician to prescribe medication.

 - Feeling Good, by David D. Burns, M.D.